intelligence38000/android-docs/src/pages/navigation/overview/off-route.md

 ### Off-route

-Once trust of the user's current stream of location updates has been established, route-following will attempt to measure the user's progress along the currently loaded route.
+Once trust of the user's current stream of location updates has been established, route-following will try to measure the user's progress along the loaded route.
 If the user's location is found to be unreasonably far from the route, the state is flipped to the `RouteProgressState#OFFROUTE` state.

 ### Corralling

-If the user's current location is within a reasonable distance from the currently loaded route but not close enough to be considered on-route (`RouteProgressState#TRACKING`), the `RouteProgressState#INITIALIZED` state will be returned until user to makes their way to the route.
-We call this "corralling".
-Corralling allows a user, in the user's driveway or a store's parking lot for example, to load up a route and not immediately get marked as `RouteProgressState#OFFROUTE`.
+If the user's current location is within a reasonable distance from the loaded route but not close enough to be considered on-route (`RouteProgressState#TRACKING`), the `RouteProgressState#INITIALIZED` state will be returned until user to makes their way to the route.
+This is called "corralling".
+Corralling allows a user, in the user's driveway or a store's parking lot for example, to load up a route and not get marked as `RouteProgressState#OFFROUTE` at once.

 If the user continually makes progress away from the route the user will eventually be marked `OFFROUTE`.

-## OffRouteListener
+## `OffRouteListener`

 The `OffRouteListener` can be used to handle reroute events.
 Listen for when a user goes off route using the `OffRouteListener`, fetch a new `DirectionsRoute`, and use `MapboxNavigation#startNavigation(DirectionsRoute)` with the fresh route to restart navigation.